jeog/TOSDataBridge/README.md

 - - -
 This project grew out of personal need and is maintained by a single developer.
 Contributions - testing, bug fixes, suggestions, extensions, whatever - are always welcome.
 If you want to contribute something non-trivial it's recommended you communicate the intention first to avoid unnecessary and/or conflicting work.

-Simply reporting bugs or questioning seemingly idiotic or unintuitive interface design can be very helpful.
+Simply reporting bugs or questioning unintuitive interface design can be very helpful.

 ### License & Terms